IgorTelles9/ufrj/README.md

-This is all of the code I've done in my classes until now.
+This is all of the code I've done in my classes so far.